elodiekane/elodiekane-portfolio/content/pages/index.md

     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio
-    subtitle: 'What''s Elodie Been Tinkering With '
+    subtitle: What's Elodie Been Tinkering With?
   - section_id: services
     type: section_grid
     title: What We Do